 In March of 2017, we decided 24 years in the suburbs was enough and headed back to the city where we both grew up, St. Paul.
 I’ve always wanted to live in a loft and we struck gold when we discovered the Rayette building in Lowertown.
 I was already in love with Tim Niver’s wonderful Saint Dinette, which is located on the first floor.
 Their burger is what I’d order for my last meal on Earth and the thought of having that available just by walking downstairs was a huge selling point.
 We lucked out with the perfect unit available at the right time (and at the right price).

 It has 13-foot ceilings, exposed brick, cement floors, two bedrooms and more square footage than we had in the Eagan townhouse.
 There is a rooftop patio, amazing exercise room, a beautiful party room with pool table, heated underground parking and a great building manager.
 The Union Depot green line station is a block in one direction, the Saints stadium is a block in the other direction and we are right next to the Farmers Market and Mears Park.
 The Mississippi River and its biking/running trails are nearby and I can easily walk to Xcel for hockey games, concerts at the Palace or groceries at the new Lunds & Byerlys.
 Tim McKee’s new Octo Fishbar and Market House Collaborative is right across the street (kid one helped open Octo before switching over to Saint Dinette).
-Kid two works across the other street at Big River Pizza.
+Kid two has worked off and on across the other street at Big River Pizza.
 We dropped down to one car, upgraded to a new Honda Civic sedan and bought a metro pass so I can take the train to and from the stadium.

 Since moving back to the Twin Cities, I’ve been lucky to experience the Ryder Cup at Hazeltine, attend a whole lot of concerts and eat out way more than anyone should.
 Combined with the stress of the stadium, my overall fitness level isn’t quite where I’d like.
 My last attempted marathon (Grandma’s 2017) was a total disaster and I had my first DNF while attempting the Superior 50 Miler in 2016.
 No long races planned in the foreseeable future, but I’d like to eventually get back to it at some point.
 This is 7 Minute Miles, after all…